hansliu/name-expansion/README.rst

-Name expansion
+Name Expansion
 ==============

-Name expansion is python module to expand string between '[]' and '{}'
+Name Expansion is python module to expand string between '[]' and '{}'

 Example: